Diet and cancer: Alcohol

 Alcohol is associated with an increased risk of a number of cancers.
-3.6% of all cancer cases and 3.5% of cancer deaths worldwide are attributable to drinking of alcohol.
+It has been reported that 3.6% of all cancer cases and 3.5% of cancer deaths worldwide are attributable to drinking of alcohol.
 Breast cancer in women is linked with alcohol intake.
 Alcohol also increases the risk of cancers of the mouth, esophagus, pharynx and larynx, colorectal cancer, liver cancer, stomach and ovaries.
 The International Agency for Research on Cancer (Centre International de Recherche sur le Cancer) of the World Health Organization has classified alcohol as a Group 1 carcinogen.
 Its evaluation states, "There is sufficient evidence for the carcinogenicity of alcoholic beverages in humans. ...
 Alcoholic beverages are carcinogenic to humans (Group 1)."

+Eggs

 Processed and red meat

+There is strong evidence that processed meat and red meat intake increases risk of colorectal cancer.
+The American Cancer Society in their "Diet and Physical Activity Guideline", stated "evidence that red and processed meats increase cancer risk has existed for decades, and many health organizations recommend limiting or avoiding these foods."

 On October 26, 2015, the International Agency for Research on Cancer of the World Health Organization reported that eating processed meat (e.g., bacon, ham, hot dogs, sausages) or red meat was linked to some cancers and classed them as Group 1 (carcinogenic to humans) and Group 2a (probably carcinogenic to humans) carcinogens respectively.
 There is some evidence that suggests that heme and nitrite are involved in the processes linking red and processed meat intake with colorectal cancer.
 Heme is present in particular in red meat and nitrite is used as curing salt in many processed meats.

+Processed and unprocessed red meat intake is associated with an increased risk of breast cancer.

+The World Health Organization has found that the consumption of processed meat, and potentially red meat, promote carcinogenesis and can increase the risk of colorectal cancer.
+Colorectal cancer is the second most common cause of cancer death in the world.
+A 2023 systematic review and meta analysis found that meat consumption was associated with an increased risk of colorectal cancer, colon cancer and rectal cancer.
+A meta analysis reported in 2024, provided evidence that consumption of high levels of red meat increased the risk of developing esophageal, pancreatic, liver, colon, rectal and colorectal cancers, and that consumption of processed meat (as distinct from red meat) also increased the levels of pancreatic colon, rectal and colorectal cancers.
+In contrast, high consumption of fish significantly reduced the risk of colon, rectal and colorectal cancers.

+A metabolic link has been suggested between a fat- and meat rich diet and cancer associated gut microbes that convert primary bile acids into secondary carcinogenic bile acids.